bookingactivities/booking-activities/readme.txt

 * Tweak - Bookings page has been redesigned
 * Feature - Filter your booking list by calendars, activities, status, date, and customers (and also by events like before)
 * Feature - Booking list is now paginated and columns can be hidden (in screen options) and sorted
+* Feature - Display your customers' bookings calendar with the shortcode [bookingactivities_calendar bookings_only="1"]
 * Tweak - ON/OFF button: clearly display "ON" and "OFF" for a better understanding
 * Tweak - Email refund option is no longer proposed to administrators
 * Fix - Activities with a title containing special characters triggered a fatal error when an event was dropped